Bill Sponsors

 Pros for Progressives

-- Prevents rental car companies from passing the costs of unpaid tolls onto all consumers through higher base rental rates, which helps keep transportation costs down for lower-income renters.
+- By shifting fines to the actual driver, it prevents rental companies from passing the costs of these penalties onto all consumers in the form of higher rental rates, potentially keeping transportation costs lower for lower-income renters.

 Cons for Progressives